Complete Clubhouse Food & Drink Menu here- Clubhouse Menu.

 WHAT WE SERVE:

 1. Classic American Rib Eye Steak, Sirloin Steaks– what is American meal if not STEAK and POTATOS?
-Yeah, we are far from the source of American Beef Rib Eye Steaks but I found a place to get it.
+Yeah, we are far from the source of American Beef but at least I found a place to get it.
 A bit expensive due to export tax of course but Rib Eyes are a favorite.

 My Resort is the ONLY ONE in the island who serves this meat!